| Prep Time: 15 mins

 Optional ingredients add a little character and flavor but don’t sweat it if you don’t have them.

-Pre-heat oven to 450°F. Cut 1 onion into large wedges and portobellos into 1/2” cubes.
-Toss both with 2 Tbsp olive oil and place on a large sheet pan.
+Pre-heat the oven to 450°F. Cut 1/2 of the onion into large wedges and the portobellos into 1/2” cubes.
+Toss both with 2 tablespoons of the olive oil and place on a sheet pan.
 Season with sea salt.
-Roast in the oven for 20 mins at 450°F.
+Roast in the oven for 20 minutes at 450°F.

-Mince the other onion.
-Add to a medium sauce pan with 2 Tbsp oil and garlic.
-Sauté on Med for 2-3 mins.
-Then add cocoa powder, Mole spice blend, and tomato paste.
-Sauté for 1-2 mins or until the mixture becomes a thick, dark paste.
-Add vegetable stock, almond butter, sugar and black pepper.
-Whisk into a smooth sauce.
-Next, bring to a simmer and cook for 10-12 mins to thicken.
+Mince the other half of the onion and add to a medium sauce pan with 2 tablespoons of oil and the garlic.
+Sauté for 2-3 minutes and then add the cocoa powder, the Piquant Post Mexican Molé spice mix and the tomato paste.
+Saute for 1-2 minutes or until the mixture becomes a thick, dark paste.
+Add the tomato paste, vegetable stock, almond butter, sugar and black pepper.
+Whisk until a smooth sauce is formed.
+Bring to a simmer and cook for 10-12 minutes to thicken.
+Pour the molé sauce into a shallow wide dish and set aside.

-Heat a heavy bottomed skillet over Med heat.
-Warm tortillas in the skillet on both sides until pliable and slightly browned.
-Dip warm tortillas into mole sauce and transfer to a glass baking dish.
-Fill each tortilla with a few tablespoons of the roasted mushroom mix.
-Roll up and place with the seam down.
-Fill and roll all enchiladas & arrange side by side in the dish.
-Spoon more mole sauce on top & place in the oven to warm (or serve right away).
+Heat a heavy bottomed skillet over medium heat.
+Warm the tortillas in the skillet on both sides until pliable and slightly browned.
+Dip the warm tortilla into the molé sauce on both sides and transfer to a glass casserole dish.
+Fill the tortilla with a few tablespoons of the roasted mushroom/onion mix.
+Roll up into a burrito shape and place with the seam is down into the glass baking dish..
+Fill and roll all the enchiladas and place all of them next to each other in the dish.
+Spoon more molé sauce on top and place in the oven to warm for 10-15 minutes.

-Garnish with sour cream/yogurt, cilantro, chopped tomato, onion & lime wedges, Serve with rice or quinoa.
+After they are done warming in the oven, garnish with coconut yogurt, cilantro, chopped tomato or onion and lime wedges, Serve with brown rice or quinoa.

 We've used coconut yogurt on top of the enchiladas, but typically you'll find enchiladas are topped with cheese.
 Use vegan cheese as a topping or if you eat dairy, try regular cheese!